 Tonsillitis is an inflammation of the tonsils.
 It is usually caused by a viral infection.
 Less often the cause is a bacterial infection.
+It is most common in children, but adults can be affected too.

 What are tonsils?